 We often hear people compare different types of liquids (typically strong liquors) to rat poison.
 This whiskey is rat poison, that bourbon is rat poison, and so on.
 But what does this infamous substance include?
 Can rat poison actually kill you?
 In this article, we’ll discuss rat poison, the main symptoms of rat poisoning, and our treatment suggestions.

 This article was written for informational purposes only.
 In no shape or form is it meant to constitute professional medical advice.
 If you suspect that you might be exhibiting symptoms of rat poisoning, don’t wait.
 Contact your doctor immediately!
 You can also visit poison.org and get help from one of their qualified experts.

 How Common Is Rat Poisoning in Humans?

-Most types of rat poison use common blood thinner chemicals to kill the little vermin so the rat poison effects on humans are what you’d expect from ingesting a large amount of a strong blood thinner medications.
+Most types of rat poison use common blood thinner chemicals to kill the little vermin.
+This means that the effects of rat poison on humans are what you’d expect from ingesting a large amount of a strong blood thinner.

-This lack of immediate symptoms is why the first thing you might and should notice is if you find problems with the rat poison container.
-For example, you might notice that the rat poison container in your kitchen has spilled and potentially contaminated your food.
-Or, you might notice that your child or pet has moved some of the furniture behind which you had placed rat poison and might have reached it and consumed it.
+This lack of immediate symptoms is why the first thing you might (and should) notice is a problem with the rat poison container.
+For example, you might notice that the rat poison container in your kitchen has spilled and could have potentially contaminated your food.
+Or, you might notice that your child or pet has moved some furniture which had rat poison behind it.
+So, they might have had access to the poison and might have ingested it.